AckerlyXu/heima/articles/virtual-machines/virtual-machines-scheduled-events.md

 ## Next Steps

+- Read more about the APIs available in the [instance metadata service](virtual-machines-instancemetadataservice-overview.md).
 - Learn about [planned maintenance for Windows virtual machines in Azure](windows/planned-maintenance.md).
 - Learn about [planned maintenance for Linux virtual machines in Azure](linux/planned-maintenance.md).